adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

   * module is group of packages
   * module contains configuration informaiton in form of module-info.java
   * if module-info.java is not avaliabe in module then jvm will not consider that moudle as module
+  * two modules with same package name is not allowed in jpms since jdk 1.9 othewise CTE

 ### jar file v/s module
 * jar file is group of packages